 WAY HARD | HARD | MIDDLE OF THE ROADSIES | CHILL | HELLA CHILL

-Ok so we said this already, but there were no fans.
-So as a result, these were some of the sweatiest goddamn spin classes we have EVER taken.
-Out of three of us that went for the 6amer, we all immediately agreed that we weren’t sure if we had worked our asses off or if it was just the heat.
+As a result of the no fans, these were some of the sweatiest goddamn spin classes we have EVER taken.
+We weren’t sure if we’d worked our asses off or if it was just the heat.
 Nevertheless, we’re giving these classes full fruits and rating them Hard but for dif reasons.

 Rebecca’s class didn’t have as much choreography compared to other choreo intense classes like Soul or Spokehaus, and there wasn’t a lot of difference in hand positions on the bike so we could focus heavily on the ride.
 For our cycling purist friend, he enjoyed it more than Ride Cycle Club, for example, because it had more of a focus on riding, and riding properly, versus fancy full body dancing around on the bike.
 Bec’s was clear about which leg to lead and the room was most definitely aiming to be in unison which gave off a pretty cool group vibe.
 The class had a good mix of triple time pace (off the saddle), mid-range speed (to focus on the beat), and uphill climbs (high high resistance), so it was a v balanced class in that way which was awesome to see.

 Justin’s class was fast AF.
-If you don’t know this about spin, you measure the class in songs.
-That’s part of why the playlist is so damn important because the beat of the song is what sets the pace.
-We started the class with a really great, simple warm-up with a bit of resistance to “feel the road” and we would “drop” for the chorus of the song to start warming up our upper body also.
-Pause.
-By “drop” we’re referring to that special move you see the pro spinners do where their ponytails have maximum bounce and they’re riding off the saddle, arms are bending when the lead leg is at the bottom and you’re all together in perfect unison.
-Which is a different thing than a proper dip or pump which is a focus on arms over the handlebar.
+If you don’t know, you measure a spin class in songs.
+That’s why the playlist is so damn important because the beat of the song is what sets the pace.
+We started the class with a simple warm-up and a bit of resistance to “feel the road” and we would “drop” for the chorus of the song to start warming up our upper body.
+By “drop” we’re referring to that special move you see the experienced do where they’re riding off the saddle, arms are bending when the lead leg is at the bottom and they’re all together in perfect unison.
+Which is a different thing than a dip or pump PS.

-Anyway, once you get the drop which is always perfectly timed with a really really great beat, it feels awesome.
-After the warm up, we went into the Caribbean heavy fast-paced songs, most of the rides being at double or triple time, which was particularly challenging when adding “tap backs” and dips.
-What followed was about five songs that varied a bit in pace but were all generally fast and islandy and the choreography stuck to dips and tap backs.
+After the warm up, we went into the Caribbean fast-paced songs with most of the rides at double or triple time, which was particularly challenging when adding “tap backs” and dips.
 The arm section lasted a full song (pretty standard) and we did everything from shoulder presses, to bicep curls to holding our arms straight out in front – which is SO hard.
-After the arm section, which was 3/4 of the way through the class, we had TWO songs, back to back of straight sprinting – which means riding really really fast, which was unusual, it’s more common to see that broken up by a song with choreography woven or switching gears (literally) to a slower pace.
+After the arm section we had TWO songs, back to back of straight sprinting – which means riding really really fast, which was unusual.
+It’s more common to see that broken up by a song with choreography woven in or switching gears (literally) to a slower pace.
 And then we cooled down, thank the lord, with a final song that let us do our own thing.